renamoo/renamoo/README.md

 ### Hi there 🐾
-I'm Rena.
+I'm Rena, an engineer based in Tokyo 🇯🇵 Currently working at Google.
 This readme is still under construction 🚧

 ### I love works involving...
 - code writing